 The first place you can see MV object detection is when viewing historical video and clicking on “Show Objects” on a single camera’s video page.

-The Smart Dashboard uses object detection analytics to help create histograms of objects detected by object type - person or vehicle.
+The Advantage Surveillance Dashboard uses object detection analytics to help create histograms of objects detected by object type - person or vehicle.

 - You will be able to choose person or vehicle and analyze data to provide information about how many people/vehicles entered or were present at a specific time.